ameijin/quicketl/docs/development/architecture.md

 # Architecture

-This document describes the internal architecture of ETLX.
+This document describes the internal architecture of QuickETL.

 ## Overview

-ETLX follows a layered architecture:
+QuickETL follows a layered architecture:

 ```
 ┌─────────────────────────────────────────┐